zthun/works/packages/works.core/PRIVACY.md

 **_In Short:_** _We aim to protect your personal information through a system of organizational and technical security measures._

 We have implemented appropriate technical and organizational security measures designed to protect the security of any personal information we process.
-However, despite our safeguards and efforts to secure your information, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure, so we cannot promise or guarantee that hackers, cybercriminals, or other unauthorized third parties will not be able to defeat our security, and improperly collect, access, steal, or modify your information.
+However, despite our safeguards and efforts to secure your information, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure, so we cannot promise or guarantee that hackers, cyber criminals, or other unauthorized third parties will not be able to defeat our security, and improperly collect, access, steal, or modify your information.
 Although we will do our best to protect your personal information, transmission of personal information to and from our Website is at your own risk.
 You should only access the Website within a secure environment.

 ## 7\.
 WHAT ARE YOUR PRIVACY RIGHTS